GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/index.md

 **May 2021** A panelist in SYF event “Blockchain Coffee Talk”

+**Feb 2021** Received Teaching Excellence recognition from the provost

 **Jan 2021** Will serve on the PC of Crypto'21

 **Dec 2020** Our article "Building secure decentralized services and resource markets" has been accepted in USENIX ;login: magazine

-**Oct 2020** Selected as a speaker at GHC to talk about decentralized services and resource markets.
+**Oct 2020** Will speak at GHC about decentralized services and resource markets.

 **Aug 2020** Joined UConn's CSE department!